Immigration Frequently Asked Questions

 Temporary Residence Extension

-For information on extending your student status, you can visit our Study Permit Extension page.
+For information on extending your student status, visit our Study Permit Extension page.

 I am in Canada and my temporary residence status expired less than 90 days ago.
 What should I do?